-The Beckett name carries a lot of name in the world of sports cards and collectibles thanks to the publications and price guides that have served the hobby for years.
+The Beckett name carries a lot of weight in the world of sports cards and collectibles thanks to the publications and price guides that have served the hobby for years.
 Seeking to lend the value of that name to the card grading business, Beckett Media created Beckett Grading Services (BGS) in 1999, and it has been one of the leaders in its field ever since.

 BGS has several different grading products, each with its own name and specialty.
 The normal BGS service handles cards from 1981 to present, while Beckett Vintage Grading (BVG) takes submissions for cards printed prior to that time, with special consideration given to the different printing technology used in that era.
 Beckett Collectors Club Grading (BCCG) handles high-volume cards quickly and with a simplified grading scale.